-Asset Tracking is a system of managing equipment (generally high-value assets such as generators, tools or OHVs using GPS tracking devices, barcodes or RFID tags.
-It is used to improve security and utilisation of a company's assets.
+Asset Tracking systems help to manage equipment (generally high-value assets such as generators, tools and cranes) using GPS asset tracking devices, barcodes or RFID tags.
+It is used to improve security and utilisation of a company’s physical assets.

-Assets tracked using a GPS tracking device are easiest to manage and offer a greater depth of data than barcodes and RFID tags.
-Barcodes and RFID tags require specialised scanning equipment and are generally used solely to track assets for accounting or storage purposes.
+Assets tracked using a GPS tracking device offer a greater depth of data than barcode, QR code and RFID tag based asset tracking systems.
+Barcode labels and RFID/NFC asset tags require barcode scanners and tracking technology and are generally used for keeping track of IT assets for accounting or inventory management.

-Assets that are tracked using GPS can transmit their location using the cellular or satellite network, or a combination of the two (known as dual-mode) to make sure reporting is not interrupted when an asset moves outside the cellular network.
+Assets that are tracked using GPS can transmit their location data using mobile phone or satellite networks, or a combination of the two (known as dual-mode) to make sure reporting is not interrupted when equipment moves outside the cellular network.

-Industries that commonly use Asset Tracking include construction, farming, oil, gas and mining.
+Industries that commonly use GPS asset management systems include construction, farming, oil, gas and mining, and track assets that use AEMP compatible devices.
 AEMP is a data standard that is adhered to by equipment manufacturers such as Caterpillar, John Deere and Komatsu.
-It means someone who is managing assets from several different manufacturers can use an AEMP-compatible fleet management system to see all their assets tracked on the same screen.
+It means operations teams can track assets from several different manufacturers can use an AEMP-compatible fleet management software to see all their asset information on the same screen.

 GPS fleet tracking